 The final goal is to increase the waste loading and, for this reason, additional test will be performed using geopolymer or alkali activated materials.

-Nowadays, geopolymers are one of the most promising material to replace Portland cement, because of their powerful characteristics including good mechanical properties, low permeability to liquids, resistance to high temperatures and acidic attack, etc [6]
+Nowadays, geopolymers are one of the most promising material to replace Portland cement, because of their powerful characteristics including good mechanical properties, low permeability to liquids, resistance to high temperatures and acidic attack, etc [6].

 References